MMcM/parallel-ascii-kbd/README.md

 ## Data General Dasher D2 ##

+* Encoder: GI 20-04592-014, similar to the [AY-3-4592](https://archive.org/details/bitsavers_gidataBooknicsDataCatalog_36703971/page/n53/mode/2up).

 Connection to the keyboard is through a 15-pin AMP connector to a 20-pin edge connector.

-All the work is done by a GI decoder 20-04592-014, similar to the [AY-3-4592](https://archive.org/details/bitsavers_gidataBooknicsDataCatalog_36703971/page/n53/mode/2up).

 ### Connections ###